Validator Troubleshooting

 Symptom: Containers fail to start or are unhealthy.

-make testnet-up The init container runs once on startup (registers subnet, deploys contracts).
+Terminal window make testnet-downmake testnet-up - The init container runs once on startup (registers subnet, deploys contracts).
 Check its logs if other services fail:

 Symptom: Registration or weight emission fails with balance errors.